WestieMed Funding Guidelines:

 Applications must be submitted no later than 60 days after incurring the final expense.

-WESTIEMED will provide monetary assistance toward non-routine medical expenses for West Highland White Terriers (Westies) or Westie-mixes who are abandoned, rescued, or recent adoption cases and for whom no other funding is available or is insufficient.
+WESTIEMED will provide monetary assistance toward non-routine medical expenses for West Highland White Terriers (Westies) or Westie-mixes who are abandoned, rescued, or recent adoption cases (up to 6 months) and for whom no other funding is available or is insufficient.

 We provide funding towards immediate medical care, treatment or medications.